 Talk in Tombstone was split over the blame.
 The two main newspapers, as well.
 The Epitaph supported the Earps, the Nugget supported the Cow-boys.

 The aftermath of the Gunfight at the OK Corral took on a life of its own.
-This Wild West Shootout became an infamous story.
+The Shootout at the OK Corral became an infamous story.
 Some of the players stuck to their guns in seeking their own justice:

 1 Ike Clanton testimony, Turner, OK Corral Inquest, p.
 33.